ryanxshah/self-driving-car/README.md

-# Autonomous Car Computer Vision Project
+# Autonomous Car Deep Learning Project

 In this project, I trained a virtual car to drive around various tracks.
 I created three different models: A transformer planner, based on the Perceiver architecture, a convolutional neural network planner, and a multilayer perceptron planner.